vladi-rh/rhoai-genaiops-lab-instructions/docs/9-on-prem-practicum/2-update-canopy.md

     ![tiny-backend-upgrade.png](./images/tiny-backend-upgrade.png)

-6. And add these under `summarize`.
+6. Let's first evaluate the summarization use case with the new model.
+Add these under `summarize`.

     ```yaml
     summarize: